STARIONGROUP/COMET-WEB-Community-Edition/README.md

 The COMET.WEB.Common and COMET.WEB.Common.Test libraries (nuget packages) are provided to the community under the APACHE 2.0 License.

-The [RHEA Group](https://www.rheagroup.com) also provides the [CDP4-COMET Web Services Enterprise Edition](https://github.com/RHEAGROUP/CDP4-WebServices-Community-Edition/wiki/CDP4-Web-Services-Enterprise-Edition) which comes with commercial support and more features.
-[Contact](https://www.rheagroup.com/contact) us for more details.
+The [Starion Group](https://www.stariongroup.eu) also provides the [CDP4-COMET Web Services Enterprise Edition](https://github.com/STARIONGROUP/CDP4-WebServices-Community-Edition/wiki/CDP4-Web-Services-Enterprise-Edition) which comes with commercial support and more features.
+[Contact](https://www.stariongroup.eu/contact) us for more details.

 # Contributions

 Contributions to the code-base are welcome.
-However, before we can accept your contributions we ask any contributor to sign the Contributor License Agreement (CLA) and send this digitaly signed to s.gerene@rheagroup.com.
+However, before we can accept your contributions we ask any contributor to sign the Contributor License Agreement (CLA) and send this digitaly signed to s.gerene@stariongroup.eu.
 You can find the CLA's in the CLA folder.